 The majority of the population are subscribers to Netflix and have seen all of the blood, gore, nudity, and so on.
 It’s very prevalent in these shows to the extent that now people have become immune to that.
 They don't notice it anymore and it's just a part of life.
 What do we say to those people?
-We say that you have to be discerning.
-Because now we have a younger generation.
-We have children and we have grandchildren.
-We can't tell them that all movies are bad and they can't watch anything.
+A person can say that you have to be discerning.
+Because now there is a younger generation that has children and grandchildren.
+A Muslim can't tell them that all movies are bad and they can't watch anything.
 Even though it looks like almost anything that you watch will have something objectionable from a pure Islamic shariah standpoint.

-Let me give you an example.
-I watch movies with my grandsons.
+Safiyyah watched movies with my grandsons.
 Take something innocuous like Simba's Pride.
 This is an animated movie about lions and their interactions with each other.
 There's this scene where the lioness has left her pride because her father wouldn't agree with her relationship with Simba.
 The lioness leaving her pride is not a good message for children to have.
 Just because you disagree with your father's wishes doesn’t mean you should leave the pride.
 Afterwards, the lioness meets up with Simba and they float on the water together.
 They then start to sing about “Upendi” and how Upendi is a place of love and more.
-During this scene, I remember thinking “What are these movies teaching children?”
+During this scene, she remembered thinking “What are these movies teaching children?”
 Because these movies are meant for very young children!

-We can’t say that all movies are haraam and children can’t watch anything at all.
-That brave girl in our classroom situation that I described earlier would say with full confidence that she doesn’t watch movies, and I'm sure if she is challenged, she would be able to defend her position and why is she right.
+Muslims can’t say that all movies are haraam and children can’t watch anything at all.
+That brave girl in our classroom situation that Safiyyah described earlier would say with full confidence that she doesn’t watch movies, and Safiyyah is sure if she is challenged, she would be able to defend her position and why is she right.
 However, most children will not be in that position, especially the younger ones.
 So, they'll go back to school and everybody will talk about what movies they’ve watched.
 The one who doesn't watch those movies will be considered the odd one out and hardly anybody wants to be the odd one out.
 Most people like to fit in with their environment.
-I’ve heard that some schools have been warning parents to not allow their children to watch Squid Game since children have started playing the same games in Squid Game during recess.
+Safiyyah heard that some schools have been warning parents to not allow their children to watch Squid Game since children have started playing the same games in Squid Game during recess.

 The site gets these ratings from both parents and children, and they separate the two categories.
 Of course, every movie already comes with a rating, perhaps from a censorship board or something of the sort.
-So as far as I understand, Squid Game is rated for age 16+.
+Squid Game is rated for age 16+.

 Parents have said that Squid Game is good for people 17 and older.
 Children say Squid Game is good for people 14 and older.
 This means that the children don’t see the show as only suitable for people 17 and older, but instead think that “we’re 14 and we can still watch it, it's fine”.
 Parents seem to have a higher expectation of what age the show should be appropriate for.
-What is interesting is that the last time I checked, the number of reviews from parents were 42, but the number of reviews from children was 142.
+The number of reviews from parents were 42, but the number of reviews from children was 142.
 This means more than three times the number of children must have been watching it to be able to do these reviews.
 On a simplistic count, that could mean many factors: maybe the parents watch but they're not into writing reviews.
 However, the stark number and the difference between the two gives me the quick impression that even more children are watching this sort of thing than parents.
 We need to call on parents to be aware of what their children are watching and not to be policing them, but to be helpful to them and to offer guidance.